 As both a stop on many cruise itineraries and a departure port for Southern Caribbean cruises, San Juan, Puerto Rico hosts plenty of cruise ships.
-If you cruise the Caribbean, you are bound to stop at this island.
+If you cruise the Caribbean frequently, you are bound to stop at this island.

-If your cruise ship is stopping in San Juan for the day, you will mostly like dock at Old San Juan, whereas ships leaving from San Juan to other Caribbean destinations depart from the Pan American Pier across the harbor.
+If your cruise ship is stopping in San Juan for the day, you will most likely dock at Old San Juan, whereas ships leaving from San Juan to other Caribbean destinations depart from the Pan American Pier across the harbor.
 No matter where your ship is docked, there are plenty of things to do in San Juan.

-5 Best Things to do in San Juan on a Cruise
+Best Things to Do in San Juan, Puerto Rico on a Cruise

 Walking Tour of Old San Juan

-Whether you are in San Juan for just the day or are planning an extended pre-cruise or post cruise stay, seeing Old San Juan tops our list of the 5 Best things to do in San Juan on a Cruise.
+Whether you are in San Juan for just the day or are planning an extended pre-cruise or post cruise stay, seeing Old San Juan tops our list of the Best things to do in San Juan.
 The cobblestone streets, fortified city walls, and city layout will transport you to the 16th century.
 The area is easy to navigate on your own, but even better when led by an expert guide.

 During your travels, walk along the exterior walls of the old city (known as Paseo del Morro) to the San Juan Gate, a massive red gate that greeted travelers coming to this new world.
 There are also plenty of other sites you can see on your self guided tour, including stops at the local shops and restaurants.
 So, be sure to map out your trip, grab your sneakers, and get exploring!